alanbarnett/ptheme/README.md

 `gpt` is a command that will turn on or off the git branch information in the prompt, by changing the `GIT_PROMPT` variable (note that the only reason this works is because I check the value of the `GIT_PROMPT` variable before running any git commands in the prompt scripts).
-You should initialize the `GIT_PROMPT` variable in your own `prompt.sh` if you plan on using git information, but note that you do not have to.
+You should export the `GIT_PROMPT` variable in your own `prompt.sh` if you plan on using git information.